 Observed annually on the second Saturday in May, Cornelia de Lange Syndrome Awareness Day sheds light on this often misdiagnosed, little-known syndrome.

-Founded in 1989, National CdLS Awareness Day was created as an opportunity to educate everyone about this often misdiagnosed condition.
+The observance was founded in 1989 as an opportunity to educate everyone about this often misdiagnosed condition.
 For more information on CdLS visit www.cdlsusa.org.